soir20/processing-mode-template/README.md

 If you already have the Processing source code set up for IntelliJ with modules, you can use the existing ones instead of overwriting them.

+Finally, add the new modules as dependencies to your mode's module.
+You can do this by hovering over code marked as an error in IntelliJ and selecting "Add module as dependency."
+You can also add the dependencies manually:
+* File > Project Structure > Modules
+* Select your mode's module.
+* Press the plus sign button (alt + insert) to add modules from Processing as dependencies.

 You also need to add build.xml as an Ant build file:
 * View > Tool Windows > Ant
 * "Add Ant build file" in the tool window that opens.